YaleSTC/yalestc.github.io/apply.md

     * two samples of your work
       * This might be software you’ve developed, design work, user research, examples of teams you’ve managed (maybe well-composed emails), etc. We want two examples for each role you’re applying to.

-Additional Materials should be named in the format `FirstnameLastnameDescription`.
+Additional materials should be named in the format `FirstnameLastnameDescription`.
 Your files might be named:

 * `SaraHamiltonResume.pdf`
 * `SaraHamiltonSampleCodeFiles.zip` (or a github link)

-Additional Materials should be emailed to `upload.Applica.ibi6diklvg@u.box.com`.
+Additional materials should be emailed to `upload.Applica.ibi6diklvg@u.box.com`.
 This will upload the files to a Box folder that we have access to.
 You should receive a confirmation email minutes after sending it.